 Ground works for the project have now commenced.
 As the pictures below show (September 2017) the view towards Coventry from Baginton/Rowley Road will never be the same again.

 Investigation into press releases identified that the £40 million contract to build the roadways was awarded to itself by Coventry City Council.
 This was on behalf of Highways England, and Warwick District Council.
 Coventry City Council have in turn awarded the contract to Buckingham Group Contracting.
 (Interestingly Coventry City Council estimated £20-£25 million for this work, but are paying just under £40million).
 Here is an example of a major programme stakeholder taking responsibility for the one essential project in order to ensure that the subsequent projects are fully realised.

 This first part of the project will see a new access roundabout on Rowley road, access to the JLR site (north) from the “Festival” island, and a bridge linking Whitley North with Whitley South.

 Project Impact Widespread

-The project will have wider implications for the residents of Hearsall, Earlsdon, Styvechale, Fenside and Finham as an improved electricity supply is required to the Whitley sites, and one of the projects will involve the installation of a new electrical sub-station.
-This in itself will require a new cable to be routed from the sub-station on Hearsall common, through Earlsdon, Beechwood Avenue the War Memorial Park, Baginton Road, Fenside and Leaf Lane.
+The project will have wider implications for the residents of Hearsall, Earlsdon, Styvechale, Fenside and Finham.
+This is because an improved electricity supply is required to the Whitley sites, and one of the projects will involve the installation of a new electrical sub-station.
+This in itself will require a new cable to be routed from the sub-station on Hearsall common.
+This will disrupt Earlsdon, Beechwood Avenue the War Memorial Park, Baginton Road, Fenside and Leaf Lane.
 All costs for this cable are being met by Western Power and Jaguar Land Rover.